GoAuditsGoAudits

 Utilities

 At times, the contractor may take over managing and paying for utilities such as electricity, water, and gas while the project is in progress.
-In such cases, the utility accounts must be transferred back to the client during building handover.
+In such cases, the utility accounts must be transferred back to the client during the building handover.
 This ensures a smooth transition of utility services and billing responsibilities from the contractor to the owner.

 Jobsite and Material Management